What is Glycerin?

 |Melting Point||17.8 °C|

-- It is used in food industry as a sweetener and preservative
+- Glycerin is used in the food industry as a sweetener and preservative

-- It is used in liqueurs as a thickening agent
+- It is also used in liqueurs as a thickening agent

-- It is used in the treatment of severe increased eye pressure
+- Glycerin is used in the treatment of severely increased eye pressure

-- It is used pharmaceutical industries in making of cough syrups
+- C3H8O3 is used in the pharmaceutical industry for the preparation of cough syrups

 - It is used in explosives such as dynamite

-- It is used as fill to damp vibrations in pressure gauge
+- C3H8O3 is used as fill to damp the vibrations in pressure gauges

-- It is used in film industries to avoid quick drying of water areas
+- Glycerin is used in film industries to avoid the quick drying of wet areas.

-Learn more about the properties, production and the structure of C3H8O3 from the expert faculties at BYJU’S.
+To learn more about the properties, production and the structure of C3H8O3, register with BYJU’S and download our app.